ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 as the Reference Value then the tag does not match.
 Comparison of `environment-map` is performed using a binary comparison.

-A Verifier SHOULD convert `environment-map` to the canonical CBOR format before performing the binary comparison.
+A Verifier SHOULD convert `environment-map` so it meets CBOR Core Deterministic Encoding Requirements before performing the binary comparison.

 The Verifer locates the `measurement-values-map` corresponding to the `environment-map` in the Reference Value and the Accepted Claims Set.